dashkevych/sortable-wordpress-plugin/readme.txt

 == Screenshots ==

-1. Preview of Sortable Entry inside Sortable, shown in List View.
+1. Preview of Sortable block in the block inserter.

-2. Preview of Block sidebar with active Date Settings for Sortable Entry.
+2. Preview of Sortable block toolbar, with active "List view" layout.

-3. Preview of Sortable Entry inside Sortable with grid layout.
+3. Preview of Sortable block settings, focusing on Order settings.

-4. Preview of Sortable Entry inside Sortable with list layout.
+4. Preview of Sortable block button that adds Sortable Entry into the block.

+5. Preview of Sortable Entry block settings, focusing on Date settings.

+6. Preview of Sortable Entry block button that adds content into the block.

 == Changelog ==